 All Physical Therapy grant and fellowship applications are subjected to a rigorous peer review process.
 Applications are critiqued on scientific merit and relevance to NHF research priorities.
 Applications are reviewed and scored in terms of significance, approach, innovation, investigator, and environment.
 A volunteer group of scientific and lay leaders reviews applications received.
 The NHF Medical and Scientific Advisory Council (MASAC) and the NHF Board of Directors grant final funding approval.

 The objectives of the Physical Therapy Fellowship are to improve the delivery of physical therapy care and expand the knowledge base specific to bleeding disorders.

 It is expected that the fellowship will provide support for a physical therapist currently employed or interested in hemophilia care to conduct physical therapy research or clinical projects related to the care of patients with bleeding disorders.
 Affiliation with a federally funded Hemophilia Treatment Center is required.

-Current topics of interest may include but are not limited to the following: development of clinical pathways, physical therapy protocols, physical therapy utilization, measurable outcome studies, rehabilitation programs, use of modalities and other intervention commonly used by physical therapists in the treatment of patients with bleeding disorders.
+Current topics of interest may include but are not limited to the following: development of clinical pathways, physical therapy protocols, physical therapy utilization, measurable outcome studies, rehabilitation programs, use of modalities and other interventions commonly used by physical therapists in the treatment of patients with bleeding disorders.